collinalexbell/democracy/README.md

 ## High level goals and concepts

+### The Corporation
+All assets are controlled by a democratically ran corporation with shares distributed evenly through citizenship.
+The corporate structure of the project allows it to run in subordination and cooperation of existing democratic authorities and jurisdictions.

+### Shares
+Every citizen of the corporation gets 1 share.
+However, subsidiaries of the corporation can have a more traditional ownership model where citizens are allocated shares based on how much they have contributed to the revenue stream.

 ### The Constitution
 The constitution is a module of code that govern's vital resources of the corporation.
 It does the following:
 - Controls citizenship of the corporation (naturalization, renuciation, and exile)